koraa/cupdev.net/contents/about/index.md

 ### Trans

 I am [transsexual](https://en.wikipedia.org/wiki/Transgender),
-which means I am female, unfortunately born in a mail body.
+which means I am female, unfortunately born in a male body.
-I whish to be legally and socially accepted as a female;
+I wish to be legally and socially accepted as a female;
 unfortunately this process requires some time: I am still required to use my male name for legal purposes.